COVID-19 Restaurant Resourcesby

 But as restaurants move away from third-party apps, which take deep cuts from their profits, and focus more on their own online ordering system, one issue comes up again and again: how to market your restaurant’s online ordering.

-To increase the volume from your own website, diners need to know placing an ordering directly with you is an option in the first place.
-If you want to get that message out, you’ll need a plan in place to promote your restaurant’s online ordering offering.
+To increase the volume from your own website, diners need to know that placing an ordering directly with you is an option in the first place.
+If you want to get that message out, you’ll need a plan in place to promote your restaurant’s online ordering system.
 This marketing strategy is key to getting more orders and keeping more money from each one.

 In this article, we’ll go over how to market your restaurant’s online ordering across different platforms, and what to cover on each, including:

 You’ll be marketing your online ordering like a pro by the end of this article!

 Having a presence on social media platforms like Facebook and Instagram has always been a huge part of any restaurant marketing plan.
 But it’s more important now than ever before.
 An active social media profile keeps your brand top of mind, bringing your dining room and your behind the scenes to customers – especially when they can’t come to you.

 It’s also one of the best ways to get the word out about your online ordering – how, what, and when customers can order from you.